Education Accreditation

 Indiana Department of Education EPP Performance Report

-These data are from the 2021-22 school year.
-As the data from the 2022-23 school year becomes available in the fall, these numbers will be updated.
+The data below is from the 2022-23 school year.
+As the data from the 2023-24 school year becomes available in the fall, these numbers will be updated.

 Average Scaled/Standard Score of Program Completers ETS Praxis Assessments